PostHog/posthog.com/contents/customers/elevenlabs.md

 date: 2024-03-25
 ---

-[ElevenLabs](https://elevenlabs.io/) is a cutting-edge AI audio research company which enables teams to generate realistic-sounding voices and effects for use in videos, audiobooks, and more.
-Despite only launching in 2022 the company is already one of the lead companies behind the recent AI boom.
+[ElevenLabs](https://elevenlabs.io/) is a cutting-edge AI audio research company that enables teams to generate realistic-sounding voices and effects for use in videos, audiobooks, and more.
+Founded in 2022, the company is already one of the leaders in the recent AI boom.

 “We use basically everything in PostHog to understand more about our users and to plan new launches,” says Sam Sklar, one of ElevenLabs’ growth engineers.
 “We have an onboarding survey which is the first thing you see when you sign up, for example.
 Users tell us about themselves, we add that info to PostHog, and then we track usage across the different personas.”

-Sam’s team uses product analytics to monitor a variety of metrics across these personas — conversion rates, retention, repeat visits, etc — but this data isn’t a goal in and of itself.
-Rather, it’s the start of ElevenLabs’ entire feature development cycle.
+Sam’s team uses product analytics to monitor a variety of metrics across these personas — conversion rates, retention, repeat visits, and more.
+This data isn’t a goal in and of itself, it’s the start of ElevenLabs’ entire feature development cycle.

 ## How ElevenLabs tests new features and develops ideas

-Armed with this data, teams at ElevenLabs plan new features and iterative improvements that will increase adoption and activation.
-These ideas aren’t released blindly though — they are tested behind feature flags so they can be targeted to specific cohorts, deployed, or rolled back if needed.
+Using this data, teams at ElevenLabs plan new features and iterative improvements that will increase adoption and activation.
+These ideas aren’t released blindly — they're tested behind feature flags so they can be targeted to specific cohorts, deployed, or rolled back if needed.

 “We’ve tested changes as simple as changing the null state of a page to include more educational content, through to trialling entirely new onboarding flows,” explains Sam.
 “Right now, for example, we’ve just rolled out an annual pricing experiment to 100% of users.”